morimagic/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

 The smallest distance  corresponds to a perfect match to whatever information the filler has on the center-line of the traced path, and the highest distance correspond to the _worst_ match.
 When a threshold is set, pixels are clustered into two groups: those that ‘fill’ the path and those above threshold that don't.

 Note that *likelihood distances* are under an arbitrary range.
 Consider a scale ranging from ]0 to 1]: If the threshold distance is set at 0.2, paths are only ‘filled’ with voxels that share at least 80% *likelihood* with the traced center-lines.
 In practice, the upper limit of this distance depends on much of the image has been explored by the algorithm.
 Thus, it is not trivial to define _a priori_ a sensible threshold.
 It should be  assumed that the range of possible distances falls between 0 (perfect likelihood, i.e., center-line voxels themselves) and a _maximum_ corresponding to the most distinct voxel to the path center-line.
-Such voxel of "maximum difference" is expected to belong to the image background (unlabeled neurite).
+Such voxel of "maximum difference" is expected to belong to the image background (uned neurite).
 Distances can be studied by exporting fills as [Distance maps](#v-exporting).

 While adjusting the _distance threshold_ is the single most effective way to improve 'fills', other approaches can also improve the result: